 The procedures for filing claims under the federal discrimination laws discussed in this chapter are fairly consistent.
 Church leaders should be familiar with the following procedures in the event that a discrimination complaint is brought against their church:

 1. Filing a charge with the EEOC.
 An "aggrieved" individual, a person acting on behalf of an aggrieved individual, or the Equal Employment Opportunity Commission (EEOC) itself may file a "charge" with the EEOC.
-The charge is a complaint filed on ...
+The charge is a complaint filed on an EEOC form that alleges discrimination by an employer.
+In most cases, the charge is brought by the aggrieved individual claiming to have been a victim ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."